-The Kinship Care teams have separate established functions, one for assessment of carers, one for carer support and each include one supervising social worker with lead responsibility for either Private Fostering or Special Guardianship.
+The Kinship Care teams have separate established functions, one for the assessment of carers, one for carer support with each including one senior supervising social worker with lead responsibility for either Private Fostering or Special Guardianship.

-There is a wide range of experience among staff across the fostering service and all fostering supervising social workers must have had at least one year's experience in children's field social work before joining the service.
+There is a wide range of experience among staff across the fostering service and all fostering supervising social workers must have had at least one year's experience in field social work before joining the service.